Features

 When creating a session (

-Ctrl+N), choose "Worktree" mode to select a base branch and name a new branch - Thurbox creates the worktree and launches Claude inside it
+Ctrl+N), choose "Worktree" mode to select a base branch and name a new branch - Thurbox creates the worktree and launches the agent inside it

 -